 A director or employee has "indirect beneficial ownership" of an account if (i) the director or employee has a beneficial interest (such as a trust of which he or she is an income or principal beneficiary) or (ii) the director's or employee's family (including husband, wife, minor children or other dependent relatives) has a beneficial interest.
-A person has a "beneficial interest" in an account if the person: (i) is an income or principal beneficiary or other equity owner\of the account or (ii) receives compensation for managing [; provided that a person does not have a beneficial interest in an account solely because] the account [is managed by the person] for the benefit of people other than such person or his or her family.
+A person has a "beneficial interest" in an account if the person: (i) is an income or principal beneficiary or other equity owner of the account or (ii) receives compensation for managing the account for the benefit of people other than such person or his or her family.

-- (12) "Private investment" means any debt obligation or equity interest that is not a publicly traded security, including a "private investment" in a publicly traded company. - (13) "Publicly traded company" means a business entity with a class of securities that consists of publicly traded securities. - (14) "Publicly traded securities" means securities of a class that is listed on a national securities exchange or quoted on the NASDAQ national market system in the United States or that is publicly traded on any foreign stock exchange or other foreign market. - (15)[(8)]"Relative" means a person related in the third degree by consanguinity (blood relative) or the second degree by affinity (marriage) determined in accordance with Texas Government Code 573.021-025.
+- (12) "Private investment" means any debt obligation or equity interest that is not a publicly traded security, including a "private investment" in a publicly traded company. - (13) "Publicly traded company" means a business entity with a class of securities that consists of publicly traded securities. - (14) "Publicly traded securities" means securities of a class that is listed on a national securities exchange or quoted on the NASDAQ national market system in the United States or that is publicly traded on any foreign stock exchange or other foreign market. - (15) "Relative" means a person related in the third degree by consanguinity (blood relative) or the second degree by affinity (marriage) determined in accordance with Texas Government Code 573.021-025.
 Examples of relatives within the third degree by consanguinity are a child, grandchild, great-grandchild, parent, grandparent, great-grandparent, brother, sister, uncle, aunt, niece or nephew.
 A person adopted into a family is considered a relative on the same basis as a natural born family member.

-Examples of a relative within the second degree by affinity are a spouse, any person related to the spouse within the second[third] degree by consanguinity, or any spouse of such person [a relative by consanguinity or affinity].
+Examples of a relative within the second degree by affinity are a spouse, any person related to the spouse within the second degree by consanguinity, or any spouse of such person.
 A person is considered a spouse even if the marriage has been dissolved by death or divorce if there are surviving children of that marriage.

-(16) [(9)]"UTIMCO" means The University of Texas Investment Management Company.
+(16) "UTIMCO" means The University of Texas Investment Management Company.

-(17) "UTIMCO entity" means an investment fund or other entity controlled by UTIMCO.
+- (17) "UTIMCO entity" means an investment fund or other entity controlled by UTIMCO.
 For purposes of the foregoing, UTIMCO shall be deemed to control an investment fund or other entity if UTIMCO's management role (which may be exercised through agents, directors, or employees) with or investment in such fund or entity enables UTIMCO to direct the operating or financial decisions of such fund or entity.
-In the absence of any management role for UTIMCO, where the terms of its investment did not give UTIMCO the legal right to direct the operating or financial decisions of such fund or entity and where UTIMCO does not attempt to direct such decisions, the fund or entity shall be presumed not to be a "UTIMCO entity."

-(18)[(10)] "U. T. Board" means t[] he Board of Regents of The University of Texas System.
+In the absence of any management role for UTIMCO, where the terms of its investment did not give UTIMCO the legal right to direct the operating or financial decisions, the fund or entity and where UTIMCO does not attempt to direct such decisions, the fund or entity shall be presumed not to be a "UTIMCO entity." - (18) "U. T. Board" means the Board of Regents of The University of Texas System.

-I. General Standards
+I. Gene ral Standards